pughlab/fragmentomics/README.md

 # Fragmentomics
-This is a tool used to calculate genome-wide fragmentation profiles of cfDNA samples using shallow whole genome sequencing.
+This is a tool used to calculate genome-wide fragmentation profiles of plasma samples using shallow whole genome sequencing.

 The scripts and concepts are based off of:
 Cristiano, S., Leal, A., Phallen, J. et al. Genome-wide cell-free DNA fragmentation in patients with cancer.
 Nature 570, 385–389 (2019). https://doi.org/10.1038/s41586-019-1272-6